nabilelmahiri/canhat/README.md

-# CAN HAT for Raspberry Pi Zero
+# CAN HAT for Raspberry Pi

 Look!
 A hat! :tophat: